marqueswsm/emvco-merchant-parse/README.md

 ```

 ## How to use
-You can call the function parse with a qrcode as a parameter:
+You can call the function `Parse` with a qrcode as a parameter:

 ```js
 const { Parse } = require('emvco-merchant-parse');